Balkaneros91/roll-the-dice/README.md

 ### Solved Bugs

-I came accross many issues and bugs while creating this project.
-Understanding of flexbox didn't really workout.
-During the 2nd mentor meeting Antonio Rodriguez introduced me and explained the grid view which saved my first project.
-I needed a lot of playing around, moving code back and forward until it really settled in my head.

-He mentioned that it would be good to add a comment that due to changes and extra time I needed to put all the code together I had to create a new repository and that is why all the commits came in within few hours because I had to migrate everything from one repo to a new one.
+I came accross few issues and bugs while creating the script.js but I took the good advise my mentor gave me after the first project and made sure to have enough time to coding and play around with this second project.
+By spending more time on googeling and asking for a guidance I successfully resolve those.

 Some of the bugs I came accross and fixed:

++ Disabling the target buttons
+  + Description: Adding "disabled" attribute in html and corresponding code in js
+  + Expected behaviour: By selecting one target number others buttons should be disabled
+  + Actual behaviour: But adding the attribute in html all the buttons were disabled
+  + Fix: Skip adding attribute in html and achive that behavior from js

++ Dice images
-+ Background images
+  + Description: Loaded page presenting two randomly picked dice images
+  + Expected behaviour: Every time you hit the rollDice button two random images would be presented on the page
+  + Actual behaviour: Loaded page presenting dice images but once the rollDice button was hit the images would disappeare
+  + Fix: Declaring tow more variables and combining with the code I already had

++ Functions
-  + Description: Diffrent size throughout differet screen sizes
+  + Description: Calling function
-  + Expected behaviour: Full image with no missing sides all the time covering its own content
-  + Actual behaviour: The image was too small or too big or missing a part of it
-  + Fix: Add code background-size: 100%; or background-size: cover; plus adjusting the media queries

-  + Quotation
-  + Description: Wrong positioning on the logo image and throughtout different screens changing its place
-  + Expected behaviour: To not disturb nor overflow the logo image
+  + Expected behaviour: Function called on the right place would execute the expected code
-  + Actual behaviour: Running over the logo image and due to color choice text can't be read
-  + Fix: Adjusting the media queries to different screen sizes

-+ Footer
-  + Description: Footer wrongly positioned on the small screen
-  + Expected behaviour: Footer at all times should be horizontal
-  + Actual behaviour: Footer vertical positioning on small screen
-  + Fix: Adding the correct class attribute col-s-4.
+  + Actual behaviour: Function called on the wrong place does not execute the expected code or duplicates the expected result
+  + Fix: After some guidance and explanation I did connect the puzzle parts

 ## Credits